agryman/acmpy/journals/arthurs-journal-2020.md

     - I recall that this used to work
     - find where I used this previously
     - if this is a bug, learn how to report it to the Jupyter project
-- work on using SymPy to decomposed representations of SO(3) and explicitly construct the subgroup inclusion SO(3) < SO(5)
+- work on using SymPy to decompose representations of SO(3) and explicitly construct the subgroup inclusion SO(3) < SO(5)
 - use Matrix class to represent vectors, dual vectors, linear transformations, tensor products, etc.